joelgratcyk/Remove-Theme-Customizer-Link-in-WP-Topbar-Menu/README.md

 # Remove-Theme-Customizer-Link-in-WP-Admin-Menu

-Quick and easy way to visually hide the Customize button in the WP Top Bar Menu.
+Quick and easy way to visually hide the Customize button in the WordPress Top Bar Menu.

+Find this repository helpful?
+Buy Me A Coffee: https://www.buymeacoffee.com/joelg